 Most towns and tourist villages in France have their own tourist offices (offices de Tourisme) where you can get paper maps and brochures.
 Remember Sundays and Mondays are often a day when tourist places, restaurants and shops are closed so check this when making plans!
 Make sure you plan well but in the back of your mind, be prepared for the unexpected and to be a little spontaneous!

 Unlike some other travel destinations in Europe, the French speak very little English.
 If you have any time left or are very very excited about your trip to France, try to learn some French words.
 Whether with Babbel, Duolingo or French Today, take some time to polish up the basic French phrases and vocabulary you will want to know to navigate around the country.
-Another good option is to bring a book or a smartphone with an offline app to translate some of the harder stuff.
+Another good option is to bring a book or a smartphone with an offline app, or even consider using a French translation service to assist with some of the more complex phrases and words.

 Step 10: Time to pack for your trip to France!